michael2012z/BitBible/markdown/KJV/files/Exod.md

 14. And when the dew that lay was gone up, behold, upon the face of the wilderness there lay a small round thing, as small as the hoar frost on the ground.

 15. And when the children of Israel saw it, they said one to another, It is manna: for they wist not what it was.
-And Moses said unto them, This is the bread which the Lord hath given you to eat.It is…: or, What is this? or, It is a portion
+And Moses said unto them, This is the bread which the Lord hath given you to eat.

-16. This is the thing which the Lord hath commanded, Gather of it every man according to his eating, an omer for every man, according to the number of your persons; take ye every man for them which are in his tents.for every…: Heb. by the poll, or, headpersons: Heb. souls
+16. This is the thing which the Lord hath commanded, Gather of it every man according to his eating, an omer for every man, according to the number of your persons; take ye every man for them which are in his tents.

 17. And the children of Israel did so, and gathered, some more, some less.